grantek/minisynth32/README.md

 The rotary encoder used is a "12mm" generic device available online.
-Specifically, this is **NOT** a preassembled board with 5-pin header, there's not enough room for these, so you need to wire directly to it.
+Specifically, this is **NOT** a preassembled board with 5-pin header, there's not enough room for these, so you need to wire directly to the bare legs.

 The pinout from the rear I/O board is labelled `GND` `SW` `B` `A`